awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

    aws ssm list-tags-for-resource --resource-type "Parameter" --resource-id "the_parameter_name"
    ```

-## Tag a Parameter \(AWS Tools for PowerShell\)<a name="sysman-paramstore-su-tag-tfw"></a>
+## Tag a parameter \(AWS Tools for PowerShell\)<a name="sysman-paramstore-su-tag-tfw"></a>

 1. Open AWS Tools for Windows PowerShell and run the following command to specify your credentials\.
 You must either have administrator privileges in Amazon EC2 or you must have been granted the appropriate permission in IAM\.
-For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.
+For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

    ```
    Set-AWSCredentials –AccessKey key_name –SecretKey key_name